Supported test types

 Markers are mapped to specialty categories

 Specialty results are placed in test-type-specific categories to keep them separate from standard blood markers.
-These categories appear as collapsible sidebar sections labeled by test type.
+These categories appear as collapsible groups in Labs navigation.

 Reference ranges come from your PDF